picker needed to find id's of related issues and projects etc...

 And forbid me from creating the relation.
 This is unfortunate, IMHO; otherwise there is incentive to make everything a subproject of a master project, where more naturally, there should be separation into projects (with occasional cross linking where needed).

-#2 Updated by Felix Schäfer over 11 years ago
+#2 Updated by Felix Schäfer almost 12 years ago

 I'm not sure I really get your request (to-the-point requests are much better than digressions about project management philosophy and stuff), but #3170 has a patch to make the related issue id field in the related issues form autocomplete against the title of issues.